tricinel/edge-theme/README.md

 * `assets/icons` contains the UI icons for the various themes
 * `gulp` contains the tasks for development, e.g. building the themes
 * `icons` contains the file_type icons.
 Please note that Edge for Sublime Text 3 supports [A File Icon](https://github.com/ihodev/a-file-icon) package.
-* `messages` contains the install/update messages
 * `releases/` contains the release files for each individual editor.
 Each editor has its own repo.
 * `src` contains the source files, as follows:
 * `src/editors` -> editor-specific files
 * `src/settings` -> the theme settings.
 Most of the work should go in here.
 * `src/templates` -> the templates for each of the files that need to come out in the release.
-* `utils` -> some py files to make things easier for the end user when installing/activating the themes

 ### Editor specific